tykind/fs/README.md

 ### FS
-Some file system wrapper I made.
+Some file system wrapper I made and it's to be known that this is only supported by C++ 20.

 Nice folder usage, along side document read/write capabilities.